 NASA is launching its most powerful rocket ever to the moon, with sights on Mars

-The most powerful rocket NASA has ever built is set to blast off from the Kennedy Space Center in Florida on Monday on its way toward a rendezvous with the moon, in what the space agency is billing as a giant leap in returning humans to the lunar surface for the first time in a half-century.
+NASA is hoping for a Monday launch of the most powerful rocket it has ever built, aiming at for a rendezvous with the moon, in what the space agency is billing as a giant leap in returning humans to the lunar surface for the first time in a half-century.

+But engineers were having to resolve a series of issues.
+First lightning strikes at the pad on Saturday initially caused some concern, but officials later said there was no damage to the vehicle, the capsule, or ground equipment.
+Then came a 45-minutes weather delay early Monday morning that delayed the procedure for filling the core stage with its hydrogen fuel.
+A leak was also discovered, but resolved.

+At 40 minutes before scheduled launch, the launch team put the countdown on hold while they tried to evaluate a problem with getting one of the core-stage engines to the correct temperature for launch.
+It wasn't immediately clear if the problem could be resolved in time to meet a two-hour launch window that opens at 8:33 a.m.
+ET.

 This first mission of Artemis — named after the twin sister of Apollo — is a trial run of hardware needed to go back to the moon for longer stays and more science.